yu-ming-chen/tp/docs/UserGuide.md

 Result Display | A **scrollable** panel that displays the response messages of a command after it has been executed.
 Info Box | A panel that displays the current date and time.
 Title | A text field that displays the name of the application.
 Budget Card | A card that represents a budget stored in NUSave.
-It contains the name of the budget as well as the total number of expenditures it contains.
+It contains the index and name of the budget as well as the total number of expenditures it contains.
 List View | A **scrollable** panel that can hold multiple budget cards.

 ### 3.2.
 Budget Page View